-Jury: Man guilty of murder in woman’s death on Yakama reservation
+Jury: Man guilty of murder in woman’s death on reservation

-YAKIMA (AP) — A jury found a man guilty of first-degree murder Thursday in the shooting death of Alillia “Lala” Minthorn in a remote area of the Yakama reservation.
+YAKIMA, Wash.
+(AP) — A jury has found a man guilty of first-degree murder Thursday evening in the shooting death of Alillia “Lala” Minthorn in a remote area of the Yakama reservation.

 Minthorn, 25, was missing for nearly a month before her body was discovered in the hills north of Brownstown in a closed area of the Yakama reservation on May 29, 2019.
 She had been shot in the head.